MrLixm/AgXc/obs/doc/DEV.md

 # Introduction.

 - `AgX.lua` : direct interface with OBS used for building the GUI
-- `AgX.hlsl` : GPU shader with the actual AgX code.
+- `AgX.hlsl` : top-level GPU shader used in the lua script.

-- `colorspace.hlsl` : side-library imported in `AgX.hlsl`
-  - this is actually the public interface of the `colorscience/` "package".
+With that you will find additional hlsl modules that are all imported in `AgX.hlsl` :

-- `colorscience/` library of hlsl modules for color manipulation. some of the modules are code-generated and not intended to be edited directly.
-Directly editable modules are :
+- `lib_colorscience.hlsl`: library of hlsl modules for color manipulation
+  - `_lib_colorscience/`: some of the modules are procedurally-generated and not intended to be edited directly (see header comment).
-  - `math.hlsl`
-  - `cctf.hlsl`

 The "procedurally" generated code can be found in the [../src/](../src) directory.